HwnagYujeong0808/Optimal-real-time-electricity-pricing-models/final/readme.md

  + In hyperparameter tuning, random search is used instead of grid search for speed and ordinal encoder is better than one hot encoder due to performance

 ### Conclusion
+ + Renewable energy do not impact the price enough

 ### Improvements